isomerpages/nlb-biblioasia/_oct-to-dec-2012/In the Family: Family History Resources in the National Library.md

 A name with a birth or death date is the first step in fleshing out details of a member in the family tree.[^1] Sometimes starting with the end may prove more profitable than trying to trace the beginning.
 Often a deceased who has just passed away is still remembered by surviving family members who can recall events and details associated with the individual.
 A simple obituary in the newspaper or community newsletter can reveal a slew of other names and relationships, of sons and daughters, grandsons and nephews.
 More established patriarchs (or matriarchs) may have eulogies published.

 Persistence and creativity are important keys for dredging up information of our ancestors.
 Vernacular names are often mispronounced and their spellings confused.
-Even with a searchable database, variant names, acronyms, and spellings should be attempted before giving up the search.
+Even with a searchable database, variant names, acronyms and spellings should be attempted before giving up the search.
 Etchings of names on headstones are important clues that can move the research forward.
 Birth dates, places of birth, aliases or commendations are often gleaned from gravestones.
-There are publications which have transcribed details of the tombstones of the early colonialists.[^2] Burial registers and exhumation records are also invaluable sources of information.
-Donated by Kuan Swee Huat, the Hokkien Huay Kuan Exhumation Records, spanning 1948-1951 and 1936-1965 list some 10,000 Chinese graves exhumed from Redhill around the 1960s.
-They carry information such as the date of exhumation and burial, name, sex, dialect group of the deceased, and names of their descendants.
+There are publications that have transcribed details of the tombstones of the early colonialists.[^2] Burial registers and exhumation records are also invaluable sources of information.
+Donated by Kuan Swee Huat, the Hokkien Huay Kuan Exhumation Records, spanning 1948–1951 and 1936–1965, list some 10,000 Chinese graves exhumed from Redhill in the 1960s.
+They carry information such as the date of exhumation and burial, name, sex and dialect group of the deceased as well as names of their descendants.

 <img style="width:80%;" src="/images/Vol%208%20issue%203/FamilyHistory/Redhill%20Cemetery%20Records_1.jpg">
- <div style="background-color: white;">Extract from the RedHill Cemetery Records. <i>From the Kuan Swee Huat Donor Collection.
+ <div style="background-color: white;">Extract from the Redhill Cemetery Records. <i>From the Kuan Swee Huat Donor Collection.
 All rights reserved.
 Kuan Swee Huat and the National Library Board Singapore, 2010.</i></div>

 Legal papers such as petitions, writs of summons, power of attorney, property ownership, wills and testaments such as those in the collections of Koh Seow Chuan,[^3] can throw much light on a family’s genealogy.
 The handwritten will and testament of well-known philanthropist Tan Kim Seng dated 1862, for example, revealed not only the wealth of the deceased, but also his descendants and beneficiaries, many of whom were well-known in their own capacity.